smcclab/smc-course/_lectures/02-sampling.md

 We can extend the function: $h(t) = A \times sin(v \times 2\pi t + \phi)$

 This formulation is called a _phasor_.

+(a bit of a simplification, but ok for this course! for more, see [ENGN4537](https://programsandcourses.anu.edu.au/2025/course/ENGN4537))

 ## Changing sinusoids